 The simultaneous deck and submersed readings are recorded on the field sheet.
-Each record will be accompanied by a time stamp which will flash on the data logger readout.
-Record this time on the field sheet.

 Shallow Water Monitoring (DataFlow and Fixed Continuous Monitors)

 LiCor readings will be collected from the sunny side of the boat; both deck (out of water) and underwater readings will be recorded simultaneously.
 Allow readings to stabilize before recording data.
 This normally takes several seconds.